OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-14.md

 ## Mark 14:32

-They went to a place called Gethsemane, and Jesus said to his disciples, “Sit here while I pray.”
+They arrived at a place called Gethsemane, and Jesus instructed his disciples, “Sit here while I pray.”

 ## Mark 14:33